Mercury Cougar: Overview

-During much of its production, the Cougar followed tradition within the Mercury division, marketed as a Mercury counterpart of a Ford vehicle.
-The models were distinguished by an exterior ranging in degree from grilles and lighting components to nearly the entire exterior, the Cougar shared its platform with Ford vehicles throughout its production.
+For nearly its entire production, the Cougar followed Mercury tradition, serving as a divisional counterpart of a Ford vehicle.
+Though sharing a common chassis architecture, the Cougar was visibly distinguished, ranging in degree from distinct grilles, badging, and lighting components to nearly every body panel specific to the model line.

 For its first two generations, the Cougar was derived from the Ford Mustang.
-Initially developed as a pony car, it replaced the Cyclone muscle car in the Mercury model line.
+Initially serving as a pony car, the popularity of the Cougar led it to replace the Cyclone muscle car in the Mercury model line.
+The second generation moved its market position closer to the personal luxury car segment.

-For its third and fourth generations, the Cougar adopted the chassis of the Ford Torino intermediate.
-Slotted above the Montego, the Cougar became the counterpart of the Ford (Gran Torino) Elite.
-The fourth generation was split into two model lines; the Cougar replaced the Montego (matching the Ford LTD II), with the Cougar XR7 paired with the Ford Thunderbird.
+For its third and fourth generations, the Cougar adopted the Ford intermediate chassis.
+Slotted above the Montego, the model became the counterpart of the Ford (Gran Torino) Elite.
+For its fourth generation, Mercury split the Cougar into two model lines, with the Cougar replacing the Montego (matching the Ford LTD II), with the Cougar XR7 becoming the counterpart of the Ford Thunderbird (pairing the two models for 20 years).

-For its fifth and sixth generations, the Cougar was downsized, adopting the compact Fox chassis.
-The Cougar XR7 was again matched with the Thunderbird, with the standard Cougar becoming the counterpart of the Ford Granada (replacing the Mercury Monarch).
-The sixth generation Cougar (replacing the XR7) reverted the model line solely to the two-door coupe body style.
+For its fifth and sixth generations, the Cougar was downsized, adopting the Ford Fox chassis.
+Replacing the Mercury Monarch, the standard Cougar was the counterpart of the Ford Granada, with the larger Cougar XR7 designed alongside the Ford Thunderbird (sharing its chassis with the Lincoln Continental and Lincoln Mark VII).
+The sixth generation Cougar (adopting the lineage of the XR7) reverted the line solely to a two-door coupe.

-For its seventh generation, the Cougar introduced the MN12 platform.
-Sharing a chassis with the Thunderbird (and the Lincoln Mark VIII), the model line was produced as a two-door coupe through the 1997 model year.
+The seventh-generation Cougar introduced the MN12 platform (alongside the Thunderbird).
+Though again a two-door personal luxury coupe, the model line underwent significant modernization.

-For its eighth generation, the Cougar returned for the 1999 model year as a sports compact hatchback.
-Intended for release as the third generation of the Ford Probe, the model line shifted to Mercury as its development neared completion.
-Sharing a chassis with the Ford Contour, the 1999 Cougar is the only version with no direct counterpart (though the model line was badged as a Ford Cougar for export).
+After its discontinuation following the 1997 model year, an eighth-generation Cougar was introduced for 1999, with the nameplate returning as a sports compact hatchback.
+Originally intended for release as the third-generation Ford Probe, the nearly completed design was shifted to Mercury following the discontinuation of that model line.
+Sharing chassis underpinnings with the Ford Contour, the 1999 Cougar is the only generation offered with no divisional counterpart (though export vehicles were badged as the Ford Cougar).